ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-IN CASE OF ACCIDENTS,
-Professor Wilder gives these short rules for action
-in case of accidents:
-For dust in the eves, avoid rubbing; dash water
-into them.
-Remove cinders, ete., with the round

-point of a lead pencil.
-Remove insects from the
-ear by tepid water; never put a hard

 light barns, dip the part in cold water; if the skin
 is destroyed, cover with varnish.
 Smother a tire